ahmadaghazadeh/ahmadaghazadeh/README.md

 <h1 align="left">I'm Ahmad Aghazadeh. </h1>

 <p>
-As a Senior Android developer with over 10 years of professional experience.
-I focus on Android applications and their integration with the back end.
-Therefore, commitment to collaborative problem-solving, critical thinking, obeying Clean Code, Scrum, Clean Architecture, TDD, BDD, writing tests, and creating quality products is essential.
-I also mentor and guide staff and review their code.
-I am skilled in Java and Kotlin.
-Furthermore, I work in an agile team and I constantly strive to learn upcoming technologies to upgrade myself.
+Results-oriented Back-End Developer with over 10 years of professional experience specializing in backend development and integration with the front end.
+Committed to collaborative problem-solving, critical thinking, and the creation of high-quality products.
+With a strong focus on Clean Code, Scrum, Clean Architecture, TDD, BDD, DDD, Microservices, and creating scalable solutions.
+Experienced in training and guiding staff, conducting code reviews, and staying updated with emerging technologies.

- Android Developer | Mobile Developer
 </p>
 <p align="left">
  <a href="https://linkedin.com/in/AhmadAghazadeh" target="_blank">